webaware/gravityforms-eway/readme.txt

 ### Why do I get a "This page is unsecured" error?

 When your form has a Credit Card field, it accepts very sensitive details from your customers and these must be encrypted.
 You must have an SSL/TLS certificate installed on your website, and your page must be accessed via HTTPS (i.e. the page address must start with "https:").
-You can force a page with a credit card form to be accessed via HTTPS by ticking Force SSL on the [Credit Card field advanced settings page](https://www.gravityhelp.com/documentation/article/credit-card-field/#advanced); see [screenshots](https://wordpress.org/plugins/gravityforms-eway/screenshots/).
+You can force a page with a credit card form to be accessed via HTTPS by ticking Force SSL on the [Credit Card field advanced settings page](https://docs.gravityforms.com/credit-card-field/); see [screenshots](https://wordpress.org/plugins/gravityforms-eway/screenshots/).

 ### Can I do recurring payments?

 Recurring Payments is only available for Australian merchants.
 This feature is available thanks to the generous sponsorship of [Castle Design](http://castledesign.com.au/).

-If you use [conditional logic](https://www.gravityhelp.com/documentation/article/enable-conditional-logic/) to hide/show a Product field and a Recurring Payment field, you can even let customers choose between a one-off payment and a recurring payment.
+If you use [conditional logic](https://docs.gravityforms.com/enable-conditional-logic/) to hide/show a Product field and a Recurring Payment field, you can even let customers choose between a one-off payment and a recurring payment.
 Payments can be scheduled for weekly, fortnightly, monthly, quarterly, or yearly billing.

 **NB**: some banks do not accept recurring payments via the Eway Recurring Payments API.
 I've heard that Bendigo Bank is one that does not.
 Please check with Eway and your bank for more information.

 ### I get an SSL error when my form attempts to connect with Eway

 This is a common problem in local testing environments.
 Read how to [fix your website SSL configuration](https://snippets.webaware.com.au/howto/stop-turning-off-curlopt_ssl_verifypeer-and-fix-your-php-config/).

-### Can I use this plugin on any shared-hosting environment?

-The plugin will run in shared hosting environments, but requires PHP 5 with the following modules enabled (talk to your host).
-All are typically available because they are enabled by default in PHP 5, but may be disabled on some shared hosts.

-* libxml
-* XMLWriter
-* SimpleXML

 ### Are there any filter hooks?